Keeping things going when the user leaves

 (as you will see the remoteURL

-is also persisted but this is primarily for informational purposes) so introducing something like Core Data
+is also persisted but this is primarily for informational purposes).
+We can take advantage of the Codable

-protocol.
+protocol to help here.
 By conforming DownloadItem

-to Codeable
+to Codable

 we can encode that DownloadItem